 - Finely chop the garlic and parsley and sprinkle it over the anchovies.

-- Enjoy the boquerones on their own or with a bit of delicious bread.
+- Enjoy the boquerones en vinagre on their own, or with a bit of delicious bread.

-We hope you will try our recipe for boquerones en vinagre (marinated white anchovies) because it really is a dish that will surprise you!
-The flavor is intense and it pairs perfectly with a chilled glass of Spanish white wine (like a Verdejo).
+Yes, it takes time and patience, but this recipe for boquerones en vinagre is really a dish that will surprise you!
+The flavor is intense and it pairs perfectly with a chilled glass of Spanish white wine.